GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Experiments

 \subsection{Visualizations}

-Fig. \ref{fig_vis} illustrates the interpretability of the learned model by presenting extracted subgraphs at various sparsity thresholds ($k$).
-These subgraphs, derived from the Pems04 dataset, exhibit consistent spatio-temporal patterns across the selected subgraph nodes regarding different $k$ values.
+figure \ref{fig_vis} illustrates the interpretability of the learned model by presenting extracted subgraphs at various density thresholds ($k$).
+These subgraphs, from the Pems04 dataset, exhibit consistent spatio-temporal patterns across the selected subgraph nodes regarding different values of $k$.
 This consistency underscores GINTRIP's ability to extract robust, time-aware subgraphs using the IB technique and learned prototypes.
+Our model detects soundly enriched subgraphs such that, by increasing their density, e.g. $k$, the inverse relationship between these two metrics can be observed.

+As a significant achievement, as opposed to STExplainer\cite{10.1145/3583780.3614871}, which finds disjointed spatial and temporal subgraphs causes hampering the interpretation of the temporal interpretability, we introduce a unified subgraph that jointly encoded spatial and temporal interpretability.
+To bolster this concept, we plotted learned subgraphs by network unfolded in time in figure~\ref{fig_correlation} for Pems04 dataset.
+For the first three consecutive prediction windows, our model did not select the edge $47 \rightarrow 36$, while in the input graph, they are adjacent.
+The underlying reason would be the temporal cross-correlation of the corresponding time series is not expressive enough.
+The selection probabilities determined by the model truly are proportional to the pairwise correlation.